51talcol21/rosalind_repository/README.md

 # Introduction

 Hey!
-I'm Thaddeus and wanted to learn some bioinformatics/catch up on Python so uploading the answers for rosalind here.
+I'm Thaddeus and wanted to learn some bioinformatics/catch up on Python so uploading the answers for rosalind here. <br>

-Currently, rosalind won't activate my account so I mostly post the answers with just a console.
+** Here is my Rosalind Account: https://rosalind.info/users/tal2151/ ** <br>

-I will try to comment each code to get an idea of how it works!
-I warn you I may slowly go through them.
+There is comments for each of the code and explanations on why and what. <br>